oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

   Normal   ExternalProvisioning  103s (x43 over 11m)  persistentvolume-controller                                                waiting for a volume to be created, either by external provisioner "dobs.csi.digitalocean.com" or manually created by system administrator
 ```

-As instructed by the event message, I contacted Digital Ocean support and they fixed it.
+As instructed by the event message, I contacted DigitalOcean support and they fixed it.

 ### The gateway external IP